garncarz/arduino/compressed_air_energy_saving/README.md

 **Key Optimization**: Notice how in the optimized 2-barrel system, Barrel0 goes directly from EXHAUST to INTAKE (line 11) and Barrel1 does the same (line 15), eliminating WAIT_FOR_INTAKE states that could cause energy gaps.

+## 🛡️ Safety Features

+### AUTO_START Safety Mode
+For enhanced safety, the system includes a configurable auto-start feature:

+**Default Safe Mode (AUTO_START=0)**:
+- Barrels start in **IDLE state** - all valves closed, no automatic pressurization
+- System waits for external control (Android app or manual command)
+- Prevents accidental barrel activation on power-up
+- **Startup assessment skipped** for safety - no automatic state detection
+- Serial output: *"AUTO_START disabled: Waiting for external control"*

+**Auto-Start Mode (AUTO_START=1)**:
+- **Startup assessment performed** - barrels recover to appropriate operational states
+- Immediate transition from IDLE to normal operation cycle
+- Serial output: *"AUTO_START enabled: System will begin operations automatically"*

+**Configuration**: Edit `constants.h` and change `#define AUTO_START 0` to `#define AUTO_START 1` for automatic startup.

+**Android App Integration**: When AUTO_START=0, the system requires "MODE AUTO" command from the Android app to activate IDLE barrels and begin operation. **The startup assessment runs when switching to AUTO mode** to handle any messy states from manual control and automatically sets barrels to appropriate operational states.

 ## 🎛️ Manual Control Mode

 The system supports manual override of automatic barrel coordination for testing, maintenance, and custom operations.